jlengrand/Ivolution/README.markdown

 - Install the Python package via pip. (see command here).
   - setup install
   - You'll need some libraries installed to run the code, but the Facemovifier command will be available in your Python interpreter.
 - Clone the project from Github and use the code.
-For this, you will have to install [all the tool needed to run the Python code](see requirements).
+For this, you will have to install all the tool needed to run the Python code(see requirements chapter below).
 ```
 git clone git://github.com/jlengrand/FaceMovie.git
 ```
   - I created scripts for Windows and Linux in the repo, so that the code can be used easily.
   - This way, you'll get the last version of the code

-For each of the following commands, Facemovifier (ITALIQUE) should be replaced by FaceMovifier.exe or python Facemovifier depending on your installation method (executable or Python egg).
+For each of the following commands, __Facemovifier__ should be replaced by __FaceMovifier.exe__ or __python Facemovifier__ depending on your installation method (executable or Python egg).

 Once installed, let's start by calling the helper of Facemovie.
 It can be done by